NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 It is a service which helps to uncover cost saving potential, performance issues, security issues as well as fault tolerance problems.
 Its main goal consists of optimizing usage.

 ### Run a Serverless "Hello, World!"
-Tis hands on example shows how to run a serverless function using the AWS Lambda service.
+This hands on example shows how to run a serverless function using the AWS Lambda service.
 The descriptions can be found [here](https://aws.amazon.com/getting-started/tutorials/run-serverless-code/?trk=gs_card&e=gs&p=gsrc).
 The tutorial is pretty straight forward but there are a couple of questions coming up in my mind:
 - What is a real use case?
 - How can I trigger a lambda function with custom input?
 - How can I access different services within a lambda?